khanhnguyendev/OrderShopeeFood/README.md

 # GROUP ORDER SHOPEE FOOD

-Using for order in group with your friends
+Using for order by group at ShopeeFood

 Site: https://shopeefood.vn